Finding a Properly Certified Plastic Surgeon

 If a physician performing cosmetic surgery in his office should ever have a complication such as uncontrolled bleeding and if he does not have admitting privileges at a nearby hospital, the patient’s life may be at risk.
 Even if he does have admitting privileges, he may not have operating room privileges.
 Who will take the patient to surgery to stop the bleeding?
 Patients should make it a point to ask how complications are handled when consulting any physician for a procedure.

 Be certain to request a tour of the surgical facility.
 Is the surgical facility properly outfitted?
 Is there proper cleanliness, proper lighting, and proper space for the procedure as well as the recovery room?
-I am proud of my fully certified surgical center and excited to have any prospective patient tour my facility.
-Visitors and prospective patient are universally impressed by what they see here.
+I have operating privileges at the Blue Ridge Surgery Center and within the LewisGate Regional Health System.

 I hope this clarifies what I think is an important public misconception about the specialty of Plastic Surgery, and the market for cosmetic surgery.
 Much of the lay public including readers and editors of local area publications may not understand the differences between the education, training, certification and practice restrictions of the various providers available.